Notes

 Note polyphony

-• There is note polyphony, aka when multiple notes are played together.
+• Note polyphony: multiple notes played together.

 @swim